The AI Race

 Accelerationists believe that technology is an unmitigated good and that we must pursue the change it will bring about as aggressively as possible, eliminating any impediments or regulations.
 Accelerationists include many VCs, AGI company leaders, and software engineers; key players include Meta and venture capital fund Andreessen Horowitz (a16z).

-A representative hymnal of accelerations is the The Techno-Optimist Manifesto, written by A16z co-founder Marc Andressen.
+A representative ode to accelerationism is The Techno-Optimist Manifesto by A16z co-founder Marc Andreessen.
 It opens by drumming up fervor that technology is what will save society, and critics of technology are what will damn it:

 "We are being lied to. / We are told that technology takes our jobs, reduces our wages, increases inequality, threatens our health, ruins the environment, degrades our society, corrupts our children, impairs our humanity, threatens our future, and is ever on the verge of ruining everything. / We are told to be angry, bitter, and resentful about technology. / We are told to be pessimistic. / The myth of Prometheus – in various updated forms like Frankenstein, Oppenheimer, and Terminator – haunts our nightmares. / We are told to denounce our birthright – our intelligence, our control over nature, our ability to build a better world. / We are told to be miserable about the future…